 However, in general, in Europe, potatoes were not immediately taken, and a lot of time passed before its inhabitants evaluated the unpretentiousness and nutritional properties of the plant.
 Peasants, the Church, and some Slavophiles in Russia opposed an unfamiliar vegetable.
 Lack of information also interfered: potatoes were mistaken for an ornamental plant, they tried to eat its poisonous fruits (dark green berries that looked like small tomatoes).

-But soon, farmers appreciated the various virtues of potatoes.
-For example, it was less likely, compared to crops, to take the passing enemy armies, and it remained a reliable source of food in the cold years, when the usual crops yielded less yield.
-The landowners liked that, although it was not as convenient to store as grain, it did not need a flour mill for it.
-In 1600, the French agronomist Olivier de Serre compared the taste of potatoes with truffles.
-However, the very origin of the word "potato" comes from German Tartuffel and Italian truffle - truffle.
+But farmers soon appreciated the various virtues of the potato.
+For example, it was less often taken by passing enemy armies than grain crops, and it remained a reliable source of food in cold years, when familiar crops yielded less.
+The landowners loved that while it was not as convenient to store as grain, it didn’t need flour mills.
+In 1600, the French agronomist Olivier de Serre compared the taste of potatoes to truffle.
+However, the very origin of the word "potato" comes from the German Tartuffel and Italian truffle - truffle.

 The nutritional properties of potatoes were confirmed by such scientists as Antoine Parmantier - the author of the technology for obtaining sugar from beets and the organizer of the vaccination campaign for smallpox.
 After Prussian captivity, where he had to eat potatoes, he began to actively promote this vegetable, showing miracles of ingenuity.
 He made bouquets of potato flowers for noble people (Marie Antoinette also wore such a hat), attracted celebrities (for example, Benjamin Franklin or Antoine Lavoisier) to his “advertising”, as well as his own knowledge of human nature (exposing armed but not very vigilant guard).